 Is the AA homorepeat truly a DNA STR (microsatellite) on the sequence level?

 We consider that the question of microsatellite vs. minisatellite for PFT1 in the reference genome is to some extent a matter of taste- it could perhaps be fit into either category.
 One can find an impure large repeat structure, or a small impure repeat structure, or a series of smaller Q-encoding microsatellites interrupted by other amino acids.
 Given that the variation we do observe consists of single amino acid insertions and deletions, we came to the conclusion that it is behaving like an impure STR of 3bp units.
-While this discussion may be of interest to a small sector of readers, we considered that 1) it was not particularly of interest to the general audience of Genetics, 2) our conclusion is, of course, a heuristic conclusion at best (chiefly serving to call into question the usefulness of the various categories), and 3) a variety of databases (TAIR/UniProt/NCBI/etc.) exist which have complete information on PFT1 sequence, so an interested reader dissatisfied with the notion of an “impure STR” is empowered to make their own judgment.
+While this discussion may be of interest to a small sector of readers, we considered that 1) it was not particularly of interest to the general audience of Genetics, 2) our conclusion is a heuristic conclusion at best (chiefly serving to call into question the usefulness of the various categories), and 3) a variety of databases (TAIR/UniProt/NCBI/etc.) exist which have complete information on PFT1 sequence, so an interested reader dissatisfied with the notion of an “impure STR” is empowered to make their own judgment.
+We also include our own raw sequencing data, which allows a reader to assess the question across A. thaliana strains.

 What mutation rates are expected considering the heterozygosity of the codon composition and the exon structure (Legendre et al (page 4, 22) may need revisiting)?